Samsung unwraps latest Galaxy rival to iPhone

 "Samsung must make the most of a 4-5 month window of opportunity with the Galaxy SIII before Apple changes the game once more with its next generation iPhone," said Geoff Blaber, analyst at CCS Insight.

-The new Galaxy will be powered by Samsung's quad-core microprocessor, which the company hopes will also be used in handsets made by HTC and Motorola, as well as Apple, its biggest customer for components.
+The new Galaxy will be powered by Samsung's quad-core microprocessor, which the company hopes will also be used in handsets made by HTC (2498.TW) and Motorola (MMI.N), as well as Apple, its biggest customer for components.

 ON TOP OF SMARTPHONE WORLD